buhrmi/buhrmi/README.md

-## Hi there, welcome to buhrmi productions
+## Hi there

+I'm buhrmi, Representative Director and Owner of buhrmi investments

-We're happy and proud to have been given the opportunity to establish ourselves as one of the driving forces behind developing the musical landscape in South East Asia and Japan.
-Please check out our portfolio companies that help us realize our vision.
+Through targeted investments we help to develop the musical landscape in South East Asia and Japan through our main portfolio companies:

 #### Japan